quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Operating-Systems_-Three-Easy-Pieces/ostep_part07_17._Free_Space.md

 #### Binary Buddy Allocation Scheme
-Background context: In the binary buddy allocator, free space is initially conceptualized as one large block of \(2^N\) size.
+Background context: In the binary buddy allocator, free space is initially conceptualized as one large block of $2^N$ size.
 The search for free space involves dividing this space in half repeatedly to find a suitable block.

 :p How does the buddy allocator determine the address of the "buddy" block?
 ??x
 In the buddy allocator, each block's buddy has an address that differs by exactly one bit from its own address.
 This is because blocks are power-of-two-sized and are laid out in memory such that buddies have consecutive addresses differing only in a single bit.

 For example:
-- If a block starts at address \(0x1234\), its buddy might start at address \(0x1235\) (differing by the least significant bit).
+- If a block starts at address $0x1234 $, its buddy might start at address $0x1235$(differing by the least significant bit).

 Thus, to find the buddy of any given block, you can simply flip one bit in its memory address. x??